 “Pull!” yelled Pahtia.

-Zachary yanked the line with all his might, causing it to cut into his fingers as the fish flew into the air, bounding toward the shore.
+Zachary yanked the line, causing it to cut into his fingers.
+The fish flew into the air, bounding toward the shore.

 The men groaned.